andrew/ultimate-awesome/README.md

 - [awesome-jupiter](https://github.com/kelreel/awesome-jupiter) - A collection of awesome things regarding Jupiter ecosystem 🐈.
 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
-- [awesome-playgrounds](https://github.com/KirillTregubov/awesome-playgrounds) - A curated list of playgrounds that let you run code in your browser.
-- [awesome-nomad](https://github.com/korchasa/awesome-nomad) - A curated list of amazingly awesome Nomad tools and shiny things.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
 - [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
 Hadoop is a cornerstone of big data processing.
 This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
 Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.